xizhonghua/GreenDC-Summary/papers/ZhouLTD14-IBM-power-aware.md

 ```

 ### Summary
 In the paper, the authors study the problem of reducing energy cost at high-performance computing (HPC) systems.
 They consider the dynamic electricity price, jobs power profile and energy capping.
-By using scheduling windows, they guarantee the fairness of jobs and forming the problem into a 0-1 knapsack problem.
-The idea is to schedule less power-intensive jobs when electricity is high, i.e., maximize the number of nodes used while meeting the power budget constraints.
+By using scheduling windows, they guarantee the fairness of jobs and form the problem into a 0-1 knapsack problem.
+The idea is to schedule low power-intensive jobs when electricity price is high, i.e., maximize the number of nodes used (guarantee system utilization) while meeting the power budget constraints.

 ### Problem Model
 - scheduling window: to guarantee fairness